Choanoflagellate: Ecology

 Over 125 extant species of choanoflagellates are known, distributed globally in marine, brackish and freshwater environments from the Arctic to the tropics, occupying both pelagic and benthic zones.
 Although most sampling of choanoflagellates has occurred between 0 and 25 m, they have been recovered from as deep as 300 m in open water and 100 m under Antarctic ice sheets.

 Many species are hypothesized to be cosmopolitan on a global scale [e.g., Diaphanoeca grandis has been reported from North America, Europe and Australia (OBIS)], while other species are reported to have restricted regional distributions.
 Co-distributed choanoflagellate species can occupy quite different microenvironments, but in general, the factors that influence the distribution and dispersion of choanoflagellates remain to be elucidated.

 A number of species, such as those in the genus Proterospongia, form simple colonies, planktonic clumps that resemble a miniature cluster of grapes in which each cell in the colony is flagellated or clusters of cells on a single stalk.
 A colonial species from Mono Lake, Barroeca monosierra, forms spheres filled with a branched network of an extracellular matrix where a microbiome of different species of symbiotic bacteria live.
 In October 2019, scientists found a new band behaviour of choanoflagellates: they apparently can coordinate to respond to light.
+Studies on the colonial species Salpingoeca rosetta have shown that the individual cells use electrical signals to coordinate their movements and synchronize flagellar beating within the colony, using the same type of voltage-gated calcium channels as those found in animal neurons and muscles.

 The choanoflagellates feed on bacteria and link otherwise inaccessible forms of carbon to organisms higher in the trophic chain.
 Even today, they are important in the carbon cycle and microbial food web.
 There is some evidence that choanoflagellates feast on viruses as well.

 Life cycle

 The calcium homeostasis of a modern sperm cell (B) looks very similar to that of an ancient choanoflagellate (A).
-Farnesol is very ancient in evolution, and its use goes back at least as far as the choanoflagellates which preceded the animals.
+The hormone precursor farnesol is very ancient in evolution, and its use goes back at least as far as the choanoflagellates which preceded the animals.

 Choanoflagellates grow vegetatively, with multiple species undergoing longitudinal fission; however, the reproductive life cycle of choanoflagellates remains to be elucidated.
 A paper released in August 2017 showed that environmental changes, including the presence of certain bacteria, trigger the swarming and subsequent sexual reproduction of choanoflagellates.
 The ploidy level is unknown; however, the discovery of both retrotransposons and key genes involved in meiosis previously suggested that they used sexual reproduction as part of their life cycle.
 Some choanoflagellates can undergo encystment, which involves the retraction of the flagellum and collar and encasement in an electron dense fibrillar wall.
 On transfer to fresh media, excystment occurs; though it remains to be directly observed.

 Evidence for sexual reproduction has been reported in the choanoflagellate species Salpingoeca rosetta.
 Evidence has also been reported for the presence of conserved meiotic genes in the choanoflagellates Monosiga brevicollis and Monosiga ovata.